creme332/reddit-spam-bot-detector/README.md

 # How to use #

-1. All the code required is in `main.py`
+1. All the code required is in `main.py`.

-1. Fill in the required details for the Reddit instance
+1. Fill the required details for the Reddit instance.

-1. Call function as shown below :
+1. Call function `BotScore` as shown below :

 ```python
 print(BotScore('Most-Boring-Bot', k))